bushblade/WillAdamsDotDev/src/pages/articles/add-eslint-to-vite.md

 ## Coming from Create React App

-If you're coming Create React App, you may be used to having many [eslint](https://eslint.org/) plugins included out-of-the-box, like [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks),
+If you're coming from Create React App, you may be used to having many [eslint](https://eslint.org/) plugins included out-of-the-box, like [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks),